S.J.D. (Cand.), Indiana University Robert H. McKinney School of Law

 LL.B., Alexandria University (Egypt)

-Dr. Mohamed ‘Arafa, is a faculty member at Blackstonr School of Law, an Assistant Professor of Criminal Law and Criminal Justice at Alexandria University Faculty of Law (Egypt) and an Adjunct Professor of Law teaching Islamic Law and Middle Eastern Legal and Political Studies at Indiana University Robert H. McKinney School of Law (USA).
-Professor ‘Arafa earned his Bachelor of Laws (LL.B.) degree from Alexandria University Faculty of Law (English Department), Egypt in 2006, his Masters of Laws degree (LL.M.) in American Criminal Law and Criminal Justice from the University of Connecticut School of Law in 2008, and his Doctor of Juridical Science (SJD) from Indiana University Robert H. McKinney School of Law in 2013.
+Dr. Mohamed ‘Arafa, is a faculty member at Blackstone School of Law, an Assistant Professor of Criminal Law and Criminal Justice at Alexandria University Faculty of Law (Egypt) and an Adjunct Professor of Law teaching Islamic Law and Middle Eastern Legal and Political Studies at Indiana University Robert H. McKinney School of Law (USA).
 He was teaching in the last couple of years in Italy (Turin Law School), the Netherlands (University of Groningen), Tunisia, Croatia, Qatar, Brasil among many others.
 He teaches and regularly invited to international conferences and symposia also in various law schools in the United States including George Washington University (Washington DC), Washington University in St. Louis (Missouri), University of Illinois (Illinois), and Texas A&M University (Dallas), among many others.
-This Spring/Summer semesters of 2016, he has been invited to teach Islamic Law, Comparative Law, Transitional Justice, and Middle Eastern Legal Studies (Arab Spring Course) as a Visiting Assistant Professor at the University of Brasilia in Brazil and University of Rijeka in Croatia (Zagreb).
-He will be back to University of Brasilia Law School (UnB) teaching this Fall of 2016 class on Comparative Law.
+He has been invited to teach Islamic Law, Comparative Law, Transitional Justice, and Middle Eastern Legal Studies (Arab Spring Course) as a Visiting Assistant Professor at the University of Brasilia in Brazil and University of Rijeka in Croatia (Zagreb).

 Blackstone Law College started out as Sir William Blackstone Institute of Law in Monterey, California.
 Initially, we offered online coaching to University of London students from around the world.
 We taught students from all seven continents!
 Second year into this project, we recorded hundreds of lectures of law lectures for students so they can learn on the go.
 Our passion to help students and our love for teaching gave birth to Blackstone Law College which offers face-to-face classes in Lahore, Pakistan.The College campus is under construction on Barki Road, Lahore, only 15-20 minutes away from DHA.
 The college will provide a learning environment for law students and will enable them to learn by working in groups, doing research, applying law to real world problems, creating content for other law students, and connecting with students around the world.
 We offer a one-of-a-kind Work-Study curriculum through which we bridge the gap between education and career.
 Our curriculum ensures that our students are all-set to launch their careers successfully by the end of the program and in addition receive an LL.B. degree from University of London or Northumbria University.
 We, along with our students, will build our strong Blackstone Law College community!